-Photographic impressions of landscapes and living environment by Laurenz Berges, Michael Collins and Paola De Pietri
+Tracing Transformations –Photographic images of landscapes and living environments by Laurenz Berges, Michael Collins and Paola De Pietri

 2 March to 8 July 2018